bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 }
 ```

-*Make sure you've successfully implemented [Credit Card Registration](#credit-card-registration) before continuing with this step.*

-Assuming a credit card token is registered on the device, it is possible to accept payments in the app.
+Assuming you have already set up credit card registration in the previous step, and you have a credit card token is registered on the device, it is now time to make payments in your app.

-The first step is to build up a list of payment parameters in a [BNPaymentParams](https://github.com/bambora/BNPayment-iOS/blob/master/BNPayment/Core/Models/BNPaymentParams.h).
-You will use `BNAuthorizedCreditCard.creditCardToken` as the card token identifier when making the payment.
-This is set in the `token` parameter of BNPaymentParams.

-Here are the parameters you must supply:
+The first step is to build up a list of payment parameters in a [BNPaymentParams](https://github.com/bambora/BNPayment-iOS/blob/master/BNPayment/Core/Models/BNPaymentParams.h) object.
+Here are the parameters you must supply to it:

 * `paymentIdentifier`: A unique ID string to identify the payment
 * `currency`: A currency code in ISO-4217 format.
 * `amount`: Payment amount expressed in cents.
-For example 100 SEK would be 100000.
+For example 100 SEK would be 10000.
 * `token`: The token from the [BNAuthorizedCreditCard](https://github.com/bambora/BNPayment-iOS/blob/master/BNPayment/Core/Models/BNAuthorizedCreditCard.h).
 * `comment`: A comment about the payment.

+You will use `BNAuthorizedCreditCard.creditCardToken` as the card token identifier when making the payment.
+This is set in the `token` parameter of BNPaymentParams.

 With the BNPaymentParams created you can pass it, along with a code block callback, to `makePaymentWithParams: result:`.
 The code block callback is where you will handle the result of the payment.